sisl/AutomotiveDrivingModels.jl/docs/src/states.md

 Two state data structures are provided.

-## Frames
+## Scenes

-Scene are represented using the `Frame` object.
+Scenes are represented using the `Scene` object.
 It is a datastructure to represent a collection of entities.

 ```@docs
-    Frame
+    Scene
 ```

 ## Defining your own state type